liesware/meliora/README.md

 DISCLAIMER: This is only for testing/educational purposes and can only be used on your own pc or where strict consent has been given.
 Do not use this for illegal purposes.

+## Intro
+Maybe you can share my passion for cryptography, linux and security, if so you this will be funny for you.

 ## Why
 * Because I like, so simple.
 * I am so grateful with open source community, thanks to all the people who has been written something to share their knowledge with the world... with us.

+## Educational goals
+* Learn cryptography
+* Learn Linux
+* Learn cryptopp
+* Learn Security

 ## History